scrtlabs/catalyst/docs/source/live-trading.rst

 Here is the breakdown of the new arguments:

 - ``live``: Boolean flag which enables live trading.
+- ``capital_base``: The amount of base_currency assigned to the strategy.
+  It has to be lower or equal to the amount of base currency available for trading on the exchange.
+For illustration, order_target_percent(asset, 1) will order the capital_base amount specified here of the specified asset.
 - ``exchange_name``: The name of the targeted exchange (supported values: *bitfinex*, *bittrex*).
 - ``algo_namespace``: A arbitrary label assigned to your algorithm for